poupeaua/otary/README.md

 - **Performance**: optimized for speed and efficiency, making it suitable for high-performance applications.
 It is built on top of [NumPy](https://numpy.org) and [OpenCV](https://opencv.org), which are known for their speed and performance.

-- **Unification**: Otary unifies multiple libraries into a single, unified library, making it easier to use without the need to switch between multiple libraries.
-Spend less time learning different APIs and reading multiple documentations.
+- **Unification**: Otary brings together several libraries into one cohesive solution, simplifying usage by eliminating the need to switch between multiple libraries.

 - **Interactiveness**: designed to be interactive and user-friendly, making it suitable for interactive applications like Jupyter notebooks.